Question: Is lower back pain before period sign of pregnancy or PMS?

 What causes severe lower back pain before period?

-While it’s true you may have a mild back pain before period; some women may continue to get a severe low back pain before and during periods.
+While it’s true you may have a mild back pain before period, some women continue to get severe low back pain before and during periods.

-Usually, this occurs in women with endometriosis, when the uterine endometrial tissues are displaced to other parts of the body.
-Other signs of endometriosis are cramps between periods, difficulty in conceiving, heavy vaginal bleeding during menstruation, lower abdominal pain during sexually active and pain after intercourse.
+One common cause of very painful periods is endometriosis, when the uterine endometrial tissues are displaced to other parts of the pelvis (such as the ovaries, fallopian tubes or bowel).
+Other signs of endometriosis are cramps between periods, difficulty in conceiving, heavy vaginal bleeding during menstruation, lower abdominal pain during sex and pain after intercourse.

 Upper back pain before period, is it normal?

 Just like lower pain in your back, it’s possible you could feel pain above your waist level before period.
-As your period starts, inevitably, these pains will go away.
+As your period starts, these pains often go away.

-Also, if you’ve missed your period for weeks, a low back pain may be due to a miscarriage.
-Always check out with your doctor if you have vaginal bleeding.
+If you know you are pregnant and you’ve missed your period for weeks, a new low back pain together with vaginal bleeding and cramping can sometimes be a sign of miscarriage or (less commonly) an ectopic pregnancy.
+Always check out with your doctor or go to the hospital urgently if you have these symptoms.

 How to relieve lower or upper back pain before period?

-2. Have regular exercise and keep stretching your muscles
+Have regular exercise and keep stretching your muscles.
+Gentle movement often improves period pain over time. nhs.uk

-3. If you are obese, it’s time to lose some weight
+If you are obese, it’s time to lose some weight.